-The term ‘additional learning needs’ has a legal definition and refers to children and young people with learning, physical or sensory needs that make it harder to learn than most children of the same age.
+The term ‘additional learning needs‘ (ALN) has a legal definition and refers to children and young people who have learning, physical or sensory needs which make it harder for them to learn than most children of the same age.

 What are additional learning needs?